Kaleidophon/deep-significance/README_RAW.md

 like Dropout masks, making comparisons between architectures more difficult.
 Based on comparing only (the mean of) a few scores, **we often cannot conclude that one model type or algorithm is better than another**.
-This endangers the progress in the field, as seeming success due to random chance might practitioners astray.
+This endangers the progress in the field, as seeming success due to random chance might draw practitioners astray.

 For instance,
 a recent study in Natural Language Processing by Narang et al. (2021) has found that many modifications proposed to transformers do not actually improve performance.
-Similar issues are known to plague other fields like e.g.
-Reinforcement Learning (Henderson et al., 2018) and Computer Vision (Borji, 2017) as well.
+Similar issues are known to plague other fields like e.g., Reinforcement Learning (Henderson et al., 2018) and Computer Vision (Borji, 2017) as well.

 To help mitigate this problem, this package supplies fully-tested re-implementations of useful functions for significance
 testing:
-* Non-parametric tests such as Almost Stochastic Order (Dror et al., 2019), bootstrap (Efron & Tibshirani, 1994) and permutation-randomization.
+* Statistical Significane tests such as Almost Stochastic Order (Dror et al., 2019), bootstrap (Efron & Tibshirani, 1994) and permutation-randomization (Noreen, 1989).
-* p-value corrections methods such as Bonferroni (Bonferroni, 1936) and Fisher (Fisher, 1992).
+* p-value correction methods for multiplicity in datasets such as Bonferroni (Bonferroni, 1936) and Fisher (Fisher, 1992).

 All functions are fully tested and also compatible with common deep learning data structures, such as PyTorch / Tensorflow tensors as well as NumPy and Jax arrays.
 For examples about the usage, consult the documentation